How to craft a professional human resources assistant cover letter

 • A mutual acquaintance (when possible)

-Here is an example of a well-written HR assistant cover letter introduction
+Good example of an HR assistant cover letter introduction

 Dear Head HR Manager Jane Doe,